 NOTE: If you itemize, you must attach a copy of your federal Schedule A to your Arizona return.

-For more information on itemized deductions allowed to a part-year Arizona resident, see Arizona Individual Income Tax Ruling ITR 94-10.
+For more information on itemized deductions allowed to a part-year Arizona resident, see Individual Income Tax Ruling ITR 94-10 at www.azdor.gov.

 Line 20 - Personal Exemptions